Liège: Climate

 In spite of its inland position Liège has a maritime climate influenced by the mildening sea winds originating from the Gulf Stream, travelling over Belgium's interior.
 As a result, Liège has very mild winters for its latitude and inland position, especially compared to areas in the Russian Far East and the fellow Francophone province of Quebec.
 Summers are also moderated by the maritime air, with average temperatures being similar to areas as far north as in Scandinavia.
-Being inland though, Liège has a relatively low seasonal lag compared to some other maritime climates.
+Being inland though, Liège has a relatively low winter seasonal lag.

 Demographics

 On 1 January 2013, the municipality of Liège had a total population of 197,013.
 The metropolitan area has about 750,000 inhabitants.
 Its inhabitants are predominantly French-speaking, with German and Dutch-speaking minorities.
-Like the rest of Belgium, the population of minorities has grown significantly since the 1990s.
+Akin to the rest of Belgium, the population of minorities has grown significantly since the 1990s.
 The city has become the home to large numbers of Algerian, Moroccan, Turkish, and Vietnamese immigrants.
 Liège also houses a significant Afro-Belgian community.

 The city is a major educational hub in Belgium.
 There are 42,000 pupils attending more than 24 schools.
 The University of Liège, founded in 1817, has 20,000 students.